 Discharging Debts in Roswell Bankruptcy

 The recent economic downturn has hit many individuals and families hard, and the Roswell area has had its share of financial problems.
 The unemployment rate has spiked in Roswell 2010 and 2011.
 Many people lost their jobs, or their hours were reduced.
 Others face financial hardship due to an unexpected illness, accident or other medical condition.
 No matter what your situation is, at the Cherney Law Firm, a Roswell bankruptcy lawyer can help you determine if filing Chapter 7 will give you the relief that you need.

 Filing Chapter 7 Bankruptcy

 While Chapter 7 bankruptcy has more eligibility requirements than it did prior to 2005, most people suffering unmanageable debt will qualify.
 To file Chapter 7, the first step is to determine if you qualify based on your household income.
 Whether or not you qualify will be based on the “means test.”
 This test measures your income against the median income in the state where you intend to file.
 If you pass the means test, you have not received a discharge in a Chapter 7 filed within the past 8 years, and your debt exceeds your income, you may be a candidate for a Chapter 7 bankruptcy.
-If you have credit card debt that is unmanageable, medical bills that you cannot pay, or are suffering from any other form of financial stress you deserve to find out your options.
+If you have credit card debt that is unmanageable, medical bills that you cannot pay, or are suffering from P.O.T.S or any other form of financial stress you deserve to find out your options.